01 of 03

 - Horizontal Thread Construction - The horizontal (weft) double strands are woven more widely spaced apart from each other just like single-weave canvas.

-Surprisingly, when you step back and look at Double-Thread Canvas as if from a tree-top view (see the above image), you’ll find that it actually does have an even-weave.
+Surprisingly, when you step back and look at the double-thread canvas as if from a tree-top view, you’ll find that it actually does have an even-weave.

 02 of 03

 Things You Won't Like About Penelope Canvas And Things You Will